Centennial Conversations

 Conversations on Planning and Citizen Engagement

-The Committee of 100 on the Federal City is marking our 100th anniversary by hosting seven public conversations on topics of interest to DC residents, neighborhood commissioners, elected officials, students, academics, neighborhood association members – all who care about our nation’s capital and call it home.
+The Committee of 100 on the Federal City marked our 100th anniversary in 2023 by hosting seven public conversations on topics of interest to DC residents, neighborhood commissioners, elected officials, students, academics, neighborhood association members – all who care about our nation’s capital and call it home.

 To view recordings of these Conversations, click here to go to our YouTube channel.